hanane-issa/python-crash-course/_build/html/_sources/module1/module_1b_terminal.md

 Before we dive into fancy tools like VS Code and Anaconda, let’s start with the basics: running Python from your terminal or command prompt.

-This gives you a better feel for how Python works behind the scenes.

 ## 1. Install Python